Kelowna International Airport: Future expansion

 In 2006, the Kelowna International Airport Advisory Committee created the Master Plan 2025, a document dedicated to the expansion of the Kelowna International Airport.
 The Plan is expected to cost approximately $150 million.
 Due to YLW's unprecedented growth, a Master Plan was required to aid in keeping the airport at modern traffic handling standards.
 By 2008, the airport lengthened the single runway to 8900 ft, and plans to lengthen to 10000 ft by 2025.
 Also, the passenger terminal has been expanded so as to allow hourly processing of 680 passengers in 2015, and will be further expanded as to allow 900 passengers by 2025.
 Currently, the hourly rate is approximately 400 passengers.
 In order to do this, the terminal size will be nearly doubled, and a 2,400 space parkade will be constructed.
 Also, to reduce vehicular traffic congestion, a diamond overpass/underpass interchange will be constructed at the current intersection of Highway 97 and Airport Way.
+A hotel is now being built on site next to the terminal.